Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/subscription-move/README.md

 Module:  Move Subscription

-Move a subscription from it's original management group to a new management group.
+Move a subscription to a new management group.
 Once the subscription is moved, Azure Policies assigned to the new management group or it's parent management group(s) will begin to govern the subscription.

 ## Parameters